td6904/PHP-OOP-Projects/README.md

 This repository contains OOP projects with PHP.
 Copied during the time I was studying PHP, my first coding language at the Wild Code School in Lille, France from September 2022 to December 2022.

 I didn't make much progress but will keep it for practice exercises to come back to.
-None of the little projects are functional so far.
+None of the little projects are functional so far - except shopping cart https://github.com/td6904/Shopping-Cart-Project-PHP.